muazhari/SBMPTN-DATA-SCRAPING-DAN-HASIL-KELULUSAN/README.md

 ```

 # Usage
-Runtime depends on your hardware and connection.
+Runtime depends on your hardware, connection, and especially the website.
 ```sh
 $ python main.py
 ```